madrilene/eleventy-excellent/src/posts/daily/final-thoughts-friday-for-2024-08-30.md

 ---
 title: "✅ Final Thoughts Friday for 2024-08-30"
+permalink: "/archive/final-thoughts-friday-for-2024-08-30/"
-description: "I've got a jam-packed schedule with tech events, thankful for client work, and reflecting on big tech stories of the week."
+description: "I&#39;ve got a jam-packed schedule with tech events, thankful for client work, and reflecting on big tech stories of the week."
 date: 2024-08-31 02:09:39.493953+00:00
 ---